Please change your location to view this page.

 Based on the above reasons, the template is a starting point only and will not suit all arrangements.
 Careful consideration should be given about whether the template is appropriate for your arrangement (which should include getting legal advice about the suitability of the template).

-The checklist below is for organisations drafting sub-contract agreements, in particular those using the Not-for-profit Law template Sub-contract Agreement (above).
+The Guide also includes a checklist for organisations drafting sub-contract agreements, in particular those using the Not-for-profit Law template Sub-contract Agreement (above).
 It outlines common key terms of sub-contracts and important considerations when drafting and executing a sub-contract.

 NSW Family and Community Services (FACS)